apache/beam/learning/katas/go/Core Transforms/Combine/Combine PerKey/task.md

   ~  limitations under the License.
   -->

-# Combine - Combine PerKey
+# CombinePerKey

-After creating a keyed PCollection (for example, by using a GroupByKey transform), a common pattern is to combine the collection of values associated with each key into a single, merged value.
-This pattern of a GroupByKey followed by merging the collection of values is equivalent to Combine PerKey transform.
-The combine function you supply to Combine PerKey must be an associative reduction function or a subclass of CombineFn.
+After creating a keyed PCollection, a common pattern  is to combine the collection of values associated with each key into a single, merged value.
+The Go SDK inserts a GroupByKey and per-key Combine transform into the pipeline.

 **Kata:** Implement the sum of scores per player using [beam.CombinePerKey](https://godoc.org/github.com/apache/beam/sdks/go/pkg/beam#CombinePerKey).